informatici/openhospital/oh-bundle/OH-README.md

 ### Powershell configuration

-Powershell minimun version 5.1 is required to run oh.ps1.
+Powershell minimum version 5.1 is required to run oh.ps1.
 To install Powershell 5.1 go to https://www.microsoft.com/en-us/download/details.aspx?id=54616

 If you get this error: